Arizona Conservatory for Arts and Academics: Campus

-ACAA has two campuses that are located across from each other.
-The elementary campus has academic classrooms and the secondary campus has 14 academic classrooms, a media center, science lab, two dance studios, a 135-seat theater, a 28 station piano lab, percussion and guitar labs, voice and musical theater rooms, a visual arts studio, and a drama room.
+ACAA had two campuses that are located across from each other.
+The elementary campus had academic classrooms and the secondary campus has 14 academic classrooms, a media center, science lab, two dance studios, a 135-seat theater, a 28 station piano lab, percussion and guitar labs, voice and musical theater rooms, a visual arts studio, and a drama room.
+In late 2024 both sides were merged, the elementary staff and students were merged into the secondary campus leaving the elementary campus empty.